 i returned to my table today

 There’s something very odd about feeling evolved/evolving.
-Not in the grand, spiritual sense that’s sold to us in self-help audio books or late-night Instagram reels.
-I don’t mean it like enlightenment in a dramatic, epiphanic way.
-It’s smaller than that.
+Not in the grand, spiritual sense that’s sold to us in self-help audio books or late-night viral Instagram reels.
+I don’t mean it like enlightenment in a dramatic or epiphanic way.
+It’s way, way smaller than that.
 Almost too ordinary.
 Like noticing you no longer flinch at the things you once did.
 Like apologising faster.
 Or knowing when not to explain yourself.
-It’s less about becoming perfect and more about quietly rearranging your inner furniture so you don’t bump into the same guilt again and again.
+Or having the guts to look at yourself in the mirror.

 But I’m holding this version of myself close again.
 This growing version of me, the one that’s still scared and still tender to mortality.
 I wasn’t afraid of death for a long time.
 I’d somehow digested the idea that the body ends.
 I was recently diagnosed with Bell’s palsy.
 And the moment until we reached the diagnosis turned me upside down.
 Something shifted the moment my right side went quiet.

 There is a fear that comes with what the end of our lives leaves behind.
 And mine has the face of my mother.
 It's not the pain of dying that haunts me now.
 It’s the ache of leaving her alone at the kitchen table, slicing fruit that no one else will eat the same way as me.
-It’s the thought of her carrying my name like a bruise she can’t show to anyone.
+It’s the thought of her carrying my name like a bruise she can’t show to anyone, but can't also hide away.
 Absence is what scares me.
 The kind that echoes louder in other people’s routines than in your own disappearance.

 After I lost that fleeting control over my body, I found myself turning to philosophy more than ever.

-And so, I continue to hold complexity of my inner mind without flinching.
+And so, I continue to hold the complexity of my inner mind without flinching.
 I return to my mother’s laugh.
 I return to the silence in my face that scared me to death.
 I return to the table where I once sat and hated myself.
 And I thank that version of me for getting me here.
-There’s no final form.
-Just an ongoing becoming.
-A slow and tiring journey of being human, again and again, in public and in private.
+There’s no final form I am aiming for.
+Just a slow and tiring journey of being human, again and again, in public and in private.